mklabs/tabtab/readme.md

 Simplify everything, major overhaul, rewrite from scratch.

-Functional, less abstraction, clearer documentation, good test coverage, support for node 6/8/10 without babel.
+Functional, less abstraction, clearer documentation, good test coverage, support for node 6/8/10 without babel. (*Note* have issues with node 6 on Travis, disabled for now).

 Up to date dependencies, easier to debug, easier to test.